 5. Spathe green and/or reddish brown, the inflorescence almost sessile, barely emerging from the ground; plant with strong skunk-like odor.

-1. Plants tiny floating or submerged aquatics less than ca. 4 mm long wide without differentiation into leaf, stem, and rhizome or tuber.
+1. Plant bodies tiny, floating or submerged aquatics less than ca. 4 mm wide and 15 mm long, without differentiation into leaf, stem, and rhizome or tuber.